-- Successful completion of a Master of Education (or equivalent) from a regionally accredited institution. - 2.
+- 1. Successful completion of a Master of Education (or equivalent) from a regionally accredited institution. - 2.
 Cumulative graduate GPA of 3.5 or above. - 3.
 Applicants not meeting the 3.5 GPA can apply for Conditional Admission status. - 4.
 Three years of successful teaching experience. - 5.
 Recommendations from two school administrators. - 6.
 Recent small, professional looking photograph. - 7.
 Current Administrator's License or EDU 601. - 8.
 Submission of a sample of writing to be reviewed. - 9.
 Interview with director of administrative program. - 10.
 Consideration by an admissions committee.

 This is a 34-hour program above a masters.
-Students who are new to the FHU graduate program will take EDU 500 Introduction to Graduate Studies, a one-hour course which meets on one Saturday and one evening.
+Students who are new to the FHU graduate program will take EDU 500 Introduction to Graduate Studies.
 This course, an orientation to the university and graduate program, begins the student's professional portfolio and aids the student in the development of a program that meets his professional goals.
 This course does count in the 34 graduate hours required for the program.